manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 }
 ```

 **Class Property Syntax** is supported out-of-the-box by **Create React App**.
 As most projects today rely completely or in part on the CRA setup, this syntax is already widely used and common to see in most projects.
-If you encounter a project where this is not the case, I'd urge you to install and use this Babel plugin as it reduces the length of your code and is easily set up.
+If you encounter a project where this is not the case, I'd urge you to install it and use this Babel plugin as it reduces the length of your code and is easily set up.

 Once **state** is defined, we can **read** its value via `this.state`.
 While it is possible to mutate `this.state` directly, it is actively discouraged.

 ## Changing state with this.setState\(\)

-To change state within components, React offers a new method for use inside of **class components**:
+To change state within components, React offers a new method for use inside of **Class components**:

 ```javascript
 this.setState(updatedState);